http://beyond666-acson005.blogspot.com/2012/02/prophetic-dreams-astral-journeys-in.html http://be

 BREAKING MY SILENCE: My personal take on the Sabah claim…

-Followers of my blog are probably wondering why I have not said a word about the current sad although I will not call it meaningless confrontation in Sabah.
-What is meaningless is the loss of lives that was absolutely unnecessary.
+Followers of my blog are wondering why I have not said a word about the current sad situation, although I will not call it a meaningless confrontation in Sabah.
+What is pointless is the loss of lives that was absolutely unnecessary.
 It was a war of choice that they could have walked away from once they made their point.
-Sultan Kiram III is not only a friend, a neighbor, a tennis partner but his daughter was also my son’s classmate in elementary/High School.
+Sultan Kiram III is not only a friend, a neighbor, and a tennis partner, but his daughter was also my son’s classmate in elementary and High School.
 I wish him well.
-I hope some good will come out of this.
+I hope something positive comes out of this.

 MY PERSONAL TAKE:

-I get the feeling that people wanting to stay in the news some of them most probably are political opponents of P-Noy are blaming the government for not sending in the Philippine marines.
-It is probably what the Royal Army of the Sultan expected the government to do but we are a government of sensible men.
+People who want to stay in the news, most likely political opponents of P-Noy, are blaming the government for not sending in the Philippine Marines.
+It is perhaps what the Royal Army of the Sultan expected the government to do, but we are a government of sensible men.
 There is nothing here that I could say which has not already been said about the legality of the Sultan’s claim.

 Let us be real: